compulim/react-accent-color/README.md

 #### Non-color customization

-In fact, all props from `<PaletteProvider>` are passed as first argument to your props factory, which is called by `withPalette`.
+In fact, all props from `<PaletteProvider>` are passed as first argument to your props factory.
 In the following example, we are passing `roundness` of `0.5` as a props to the props factory thru `withPalette()`.

 ```jsx
 export default withPalette(({ roundness }, props) => ({